gardener/landscaper/docs/deployer/helm.md

 # Helm Deployer

-The helm deployer is a controller that reconciles DeployItems of type `Helm`.
+The helm deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/helm`.
 It renders a given helm chart and deploys the resulting manifest into a cluster.

 ### Configuration